CMU-MBL/IMU_Exercise_Prediction/README.md

 ## Overview

-This repository presents the implementation of our publication (submitted to the IEEE Journal of Biomedical and Health Informatics).
-The preprint version is available [here](https://doi.org/10.36227/techrxiv.23296487.v1) on TechRxiv.
+This repository presents the implementation of our collaborative project between UPenn/Orthopaedics, UDel/Physical Therapy, and CMU/Engineering on exercise prediction.
+The manuscript reporting outcomes of this project is currently under review at the *IEEE Journal of Biomedical and Health Informatics (IEEE JBHI)*.
+The preprint version is now available [here](https://doi.org/10.36227/techrxiv.23296487.v1) on TechRxiv.

 You may preserve the following directory tree to run the code on your local machine without further modifications.